UCR-Robotics/ee144/docs/lab5.rst

     roslaunch interbotix_descriptions description.launch robot_name:=rx150 jnt_pub_gui:=true

-- Open a new terminal and run the following code, you should see your outputs of the Forward Kinemetics problem and the Inverse Kinemetics problem;
+- Open a new terminal and run the following code, you should see your outputs of the Forward Kinematics problem and the Inverse Kinematics problem;

   .. code-block:: bash